nerds-odd-e/attd-v2/README.md

 Also, you can access the database at http://localhost:20000 with username `admin` and password `123456`.
 The database name is `db`.

-If you are running tests of android on Mac, please run `docker-compose up android-mac`.
+If you are running tests of android on Mac, please run `docker compose up android-mac`.
 After environment started, you should be able to access the docker based emulator for running tests at http://localhost:18080/vnc_auto.html

-If you are running tests of andriod on Linux, please run `docker-compose up android-linux`.
+If you are running tests of andriod on Linux, please run `docker compose up android-linux`.
 After environment started, you should be able to access the docker based emulator for running tests at http://localhost:6080

 If you are running tests of android on Windows, there are two options.
-1. Connect your device or local emulator and then run `docker-compose up android-win`.
+1. Connect your device or local emulator and then run `docker compose up android-win`.
 2. To use docker based emulator, please follow the steps below.
     * Add a wsl config file under your user home directory.
 The full file path should be like `C:/Users/your_user_name/.wslconfig` and the content should be like below.
 Please replace the `your_user_name` with your actual username.
     ```ini